Regulating the Giants: The Promise of the Digital Markets Act

 Choice screens and additional consent for linked services

-DMA Changes in Google Local Search
+What Changes in Google Local Search

-“See What’s In Store” moves down on the search engine results page, too, spreading out over sections in-between other results from the web.
-Moreover, a click will bring users to a new search results page, displaying products in that category stocked by different retailers.
+“See What’s In Store” as well as “what people asked” / “people also searched for” moves down on the search engine results page, spreading out over sections in-between other results from the web (making space for “places”).

 How can I prepare for the Digital Markets Act?